houtanf/Unsupervised-KNN-JS/README.md

 ## Future Features

   * Even more native distance functions
-  * Potential implemention of custom distance functions passed in by the user
+  * Potential implementation of custom distance functions passed in by the user

   Ideas and suggestions are welcome!